CtrlK

 Progressive Disclosure

-The content is a monolithic document at ~250+ lines with no references to external files for advanced topics.
+The content is a monolithic document with no references to external files for detailed content.
 The Key Concepts table, Tools & Systems section, Common Scenarios, and Output Format could be split into separate reference files.
-The structure within the file is good with clear headers, but everything is inline.
+The document is quite long (~250 lines) and would benefit from a concise overview with links to detailed guides.

 2 / 3